AugmentedWeb/UserGUI/documentation.md

 ### 4) Add a page

 Use [BeautifyTools' Form Builder](https://beautifytools.com/html-form-builder.php) to create your GUI elements.
 After creating the form, press the "Get HTML" button.

+> **NOTE: No other form builder is supported, please use the BeautifyTool's form builder.**

-The form's HTML will be inserted into the `Gui.addPage(html, name)` function, like so
+The form's HTML will be inserted, **as a whole**, into the `Gui.addPage(html, name)` function, like so

 ```js
 Gui.addPage(`